dung-dau/cats-rest/README.md

 ## About
-This is a social media website built with React, Redux, and Firebase.
+A social media website built with React, CSS, Redux, and Firebase.
 This app is also accessible from https://social-media-website-8b242.web.app/

 ### `npm start`